AusDTO/dta-website/_posts/2017-07-07-tech-behind-dta-website.md

 The DTA website is styled using the [UI-Kit](https://github.com/AusDTO/gov-au-ui-kit) and the [DTA Design Guide](http://guides.service.gov.au/design-guide/).

-The UI-Kit is a whole-of-government toolkit being created by the DTA to provide government with a set of accessible web components to use on their websites.
-Agencies can use it instead of creating custom designs and styles for their sites — the intention is to create more consistency across government sites.
+The UI-Kit is a whole-of-government toolkit created by the DTA to provide government with a set of accessible web components to use on their websites.
+Agencies can use it instead of creating custom designs and styles for their sites --- the intention is to create more consistency across government sites.
 It is designed to meet high accessibility standards required for the [Digital Service Standard](https://www.dta.gov.au/standard/).

-We still sometimes need to write our own CSS, but the UI-Kit gives us an easy to use starting point
+We still sometimes need to write our own CSS, but the UI-Kit gives us an easy to use starting point.

 ## Publishing content

 For our MVP static site we do not have a content management system (CMS).
 The website source files are stored on [GitHub](https://github.com/), a code hosting platform with powerful collaboration tools used across all DTA delivery teams.
-Our publishers work in [Markdown](https://daringfireball.net/projects/markdown/), using the GitHub web interface.
+Our publishers mostly work in [Markdown](https://daringfireball.net/projects/markdown/), using the GitHub web interface.

 We use a [public repository on GitHub](https://github.com/AusDTO/dta-website) and our publishing workflow is based around [branches](https://www.atlassian.com/git/tutorials/using-branches).
 This allows us to track all changes made to the site, and the use of branches helps us to isolate and preview changes before they are published.